Alan Moore: Film adaptations

 Moore has subsequently stated that he wishes his name to be removed from all comic work that he does not own, including Watchmen and V for Vendetta, much as unhappy film directors often choose to have their names removed and be credited as "Alan Smithee".
 He also announced that he would not allow his name to be used in any future film adaptations of works he does not own, nor would he accept any money from such adaptations.
 This request was respected by the producers of the subsequent screen adaptations of his works: Constantine (2005) (based on a character created by Moore), the 2009 Warner Brothers Watchmen film, the 2016 animated Batman: The Killing Joke film and the 2019 HBO Watchmen TV series.

 In a 2012 interview with LeftLion magazine, Moore was asked to put a figure on how much money he had turned down by refusing to be associated with these film adaptations.
 He estimated it to be "at least a few million dollars" and said:

 You can't buy that kind of empowerment.
 To just know that as far as you are aware, you have not got a price; that there is not an amount of money large enough to make you compromise even a tiny bit of principle that, as it turned out, would make no practical difference anyway.
 I'd advise everyone to do it, otherwise you're going to end up mastered by money and that's not a thing you want ruling your life.

 Moore has expressed criticism of modern superhero movies in general, which he once called a "blight" to cinema and "also to culture to a degree".
-He said in an October 2022 interview with The Guardian that the popularization of the genre on the part of adults is an "infantilization" that can act as "a precursor to fascism".
+He said in an October 2022 interview with The Guardian that the popularisation of the genre on the part of adults is an "infantilisation" that can act as "a precursor to fascism".
 Lamenting at how deeply such films became part of the culture, Moore commented: